asheroto/winget-install/.github/README.md

 ## Script Functionality

--   Latest version of [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml/) is downloaded and installed.
+-   The latest version of [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml/) is downloaded and installed.
+Note that for some reason, the NuGet API doesn't always work.
+If this happens, the script will use the hardcoded version.

 -   [VCLibs](https://docs.microsoft.com/en-gb/troubleshoot/developer/visualstudio/cpp/libraries/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages) and [Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml/) are installed first